 StageFright -Aquarius- is a 1987 Italian slasher horror film directed by Michele Soavi (Dellamore, Dellamorte; The Sect; The Church).
 Also known as Stage Fright, Bloody Bird, Deliria.

-Scripted by Anthropophagous actor George Eastman (as Lew Cooper), the story combines elements of the Giallo and slasher film genres.
+Scripted by Anthropophagous actor George Eastman (as Lew Cooper).
 Aristide Massaccesi [aka Joe D’Amato] served as the film’s producer.

 StageFright – Aquarius – was Soavi’s first feature film as director; he had previously worked as an assistant director for D’Amato, Dario Argento and Lamberto Bava and had previously directed the music video “The Valley” for Argento’s Phenomena as well as the documentary Dario Argento’s World of Horror.

-A group of young dancers rehearsing in an old theatre is accidentally locked-in for the night by the obsessive director.
+A group of young dancers rehearsing in an old theatre is deliberately locked-in for the night by the obsessive director.
 However, they are not alone.
 In the shadows, someone is watching, waiting and selecting victims at his demented leisure.

 Deranged serial killer Irving Wallace has escaped and is about to put on his own real-life horror show!

 The scene where Brett bows in front of the mirror to reveal Wallace standing directly behind him is a homage to Dario Argento’s film Tenebrae (1982), for which Michele Soavi was an assistant director.

 During a screening at the Fantasia Film Festival fans threw white feathers from the theatre balcony which showered down on the audience in homage to the haunting finale of the film.

 StageFright is far from perfect.
 The acting is variable, the dialogue terrible and there are several moments that are likely to induce unsolicited laughter.